 Logo Design Transfer of Copyright Form – InDesign Template for Download

-It’s important to remember that Logo Design Copyright is quite a different beast to that of a Trademark, and Registered Trademark, so it’s very important to know the difference between them; there’s an explanation towards end of this post.
+It’s important to remember that Logo Design & Transfer of Copyright is quite a different beast to that of a Trademark, and Registered Trademarks, so it’s very important to know the difference between them; there’s an explanation towards end of this post.

 It’s simply a means for you to pass over your ownership of the logo you designed for your client, to your client.

 Once you have done this, then you can no longer claim ownership of that particular design, alter it, sell it etc. Obviously you ARE the original designer, and allowed to claim the design as one you’ve created, to show in your various portfolios, etc. For clarity, this is stated in my Contract, just so there’s no horrible misunderstandings.

 What I used to do: write my name, sign and date the section on the left, then either scan or photo it, and email it to the client.
 Bit of a faff…

 Now I’m using the handy Publish to Web feature in InDesign, and sending that link direct to the client.
 This has streamlined the process significantly, and helps keep things nice and tidy.

 I include an image of the primary logo design in the right column, but tend not to bother referencing all the various logo design lock-up’s in this form.

 Should I Charge my Client for This Transfer?

 The main file for download is saved for Adobe InDesign CC 2019; I’ve also provided a InDesign .idml file, and a regular PDF within the ZIP file.
 If you need another file format not provided, then please let me know via @thelogosmith and I’ll see what I can muster up.

 You are free to alter any of the text, and the design—obviously remove my logo, and the Medicine.com logo and branding—as you see fit.